 Project Team: Rebecca Barton (GS), Wendy Cadge, Jay Collay ('22), Shannon Kearns, Samantha Leonard (GS), Wren Li ('22), Madeline Scranton ('20), Riley Thomas (GS)

-With thanks to our oral history participants: Amy Agigian (GS), Noah Brandman '03, Professor Bernadette Brooten, Christian Churchill (GS), Lisa Fortman '07, Al Ittelson '06, Artemio Miguel Jongco III '97, Professor Tom King
+With thanks to our oral history participants: Amy Agigian (GS), Anushka Aquil '12, Noah Brandman '03, Professor Bernadette Brooten, Christian Churchill (GS), Lisa Borten '07, Al Ittelson '06, Artemio Miguel Jongco III '97, Professor Tom King